 Step 7: Install the New Vanity Top

 With a helper, lift the new vanity top onto the cabinet and set it in place.
 Check it with a level and insert shims as needed to level it from side to side and from front to back.
 Remove the top and lay a bead of silicone caulk on the top edge of the cabinet and on both sides of each shim.
 Reset the vanity top, being careful to adjust its position accurately before setting it down.
-Attach any fasteners supplied with the top.
+Install any fasteners supplied with the top to secure it to the vanity cabinet.

 Step 8: Seal the Edges